Western States Dwarf Car Association

 18. RULES of CONDUCT

-A. Any person who shows evidence of having partaken of alcoholic beverages or illegal drugs will be required to leave the premises immediately and may be subject to a fine of no less than $50.00 and may be subject to suspension.
+A. **Any driver or crew who shows evidence of having partaken of alcoholic beverages or illegal drugs will be required to leave the premises immediately and may be subject to a fine of no less than $50.00 and may be subject to suspension.

 B. Any driver who competes in a car other than the original car they registered to drive, must get approval from the pit steward before competing.
 If the driver has already completed a race (ie: heat) they must go to the rear of the last qualifying main event to continue.
-If a Main event has been run, no changing of cars will be allowed for that night.
+If a Main event has been run, no changing of cars will be allowed for that night, in their division.

 C. The driver shall be responsible for the actions of his/her entire pit crew that are with the car.
 The driver shall be the sole spokesperson for the car and pit crew in any and all matters pertaining to the race, and only the driver shall take part in any arbitration with the race officials in charge.